-This clause was introduced in version 3.2.
+This clause was introduced as clause 9.1.4 in version 3.2.
 It was amended in version 5.7 with the addition of part (f).
+It was renumbered to 9.1.5 in version 11.0.

-9.1.5.
+9.1.6.
 The following additional information must also be made readily available on request, if not contained in the original promotional material: